 Appeals and Accommodations

 Often, the landlord will have an appeal process when someone is denied housing due to criminal or credit issues.
-If there are circumstances you would like to be considered that are related to your background, taking advantage of the appeal process is a good idea.
+If there are circumstances related to your criminal background that you would like to explain so the landlord can reconsider your application for housing, you should take advantage of the appeal process and request a meeting with the landlord or property manager.

 If your criminal background is directly related to your disability, a reasonable accommodation can be requested to overlook the background issue.
 Documentation of the need for the accommodations will be required from a healthcare professional who has sufficient knowledge of your disability issues and background to substantiate the need for the accommodation.
 For example, a person with a mental health disability who was not receiving treatment may have been convicted of assault.
 Since the conviction, the person may have engaged in treatment and has shown greater stability with medication and therapy.
 The person can request an accommodation and include information about their progress and absence of criminal behavior with treatment.